Geospatial distributions reflect rates of evolution of features of language: Materials and Methods

-To eliminate any possible effect the differing language sample sizes of different WALS features might have on our statistics, a fixed number of 300 languages was considered for each feature, with languages sampled uniformly at random from the feature's language sample.
-This procedure was repeated 10,000 times for each feature to generate the bootstrap averages reported in Fig.~\ref{fig:mainfig}B. For comparison with the genealogical method, Table S1 in the SI to Ref.~\cite{Ded2011} was consulted and only those features were selected for comparison for which our binarization schemes agreed; the PC1 values for the intersecting features were then gathered from Table S4.
-Correlation strengths were measured using the Pearson correlation coefficient; significance was tested with a two-tailed $t$-test.
-The analytical solution of the lattice model (Eqs.~\ref{eq:A:steady-rho}--\ref{eq:A:Htau}) appears in the SI.
+For the comparison with the phylogenetic method, Table S1 in the Supplementary Material to \cite{Ded2011} were consulted and only those features were selected for comparison for which our binarization schemes agreed; the PC1 values for the intersecting features were then gathered from Table S4 of that publication.